syncfusion-content/uwp-docs/uwp/SfPivotGrid/Common/Exporting.md

 ![](Exporting_images/Export-csv-image.png)

-N> You can use a *Button* instance to the page and then specify the required code snippet to export the SfPivotChart in the `Click` event handler method.
+N> You can use a *Button* instance to the page and then specify the required code snippet to export the SfPivotGrid in the `Click` event handler method.

 A demo sample is available at the following location: